 “Pythagoras taught that music should never be approached simply as a form of entertainment.
-Rather, he recognised that music was an expression of “HARMONIA”, the Divine principle that brings order to chaos and discord.
+Rather, he recognized that music was an expression of “HARMONIA”, the Divine principle that brings order to chaos and discord.
 This music has a dual value because, like mathematics, it enables men and women to see into the structures of nature.
-Furthermore, he taught that if it was utilised correctly, music can: bring the faculties of the Soul into harmony, compose and purify the mind, and heal the physical body, thus restoring & maintaining perfect health.”
+Furthermore, he taught that if it was utilized correctly, music can: bring the faculties of the Soul into harmony, compose and purify the mind, and heal the physical body, thus restoring & maintaining perfect health.”
 Dr. James Hopkins

 Since 1998, my personal research and exploration of the shamanic realms of knowledge (in both Peru and North America) have resulted in conclusive discoveries involving sound as a fundamental tool in the healing and transformation processes of humanity.
 Sound provides vibrational pathways that enable the listener to access inner worlds – to travel into other realms of reality without physically moving; these truths form the basis of the many examples of ancient traditions that have employed the magic of sound in their healing and spiritual practices.
 Despite the many distractions and distortions of these modern times we live in (which disconnects us from consciously realizing how powerful this sensory frequency truly is), our mind-bodies can still see and feel how sound and music affects our reality in profound ways.
 In extremely-subtle (yet dynamic) ways, our relationship to sound interacts with our holistic experience of living, being and doing.
 Sound has the ability (through interfacing with a mystical experience) to connect our conscious mind with our soul – with the divine, which exists both within and without.